 Any foreign citizen transiting through a Canadian airport needs a transit visa to enter and leave the country.
-However, this rule does not apply to New Zealand nationals in possession of the eTA, which can be used in place of the transit visa.
+However, this rule does not apply to New Zealand nationals in possession of the Canadian eTA.

-New Zealanders visiting Canada using the eTA do not have the right to live or work in Canada, although the work permit can be applied for at the same time as the eTA with no additional fee.
+New Zealanders visiting Canada using the eTA do not have the right to live or work in Canada.

 Canadian eTA for New Zealand Citizens